Awlad Sidi Shaykh: Origins

-The headquarters was a prayer-meditation center that taught the ethics of hard work and sharing among and between the farmers and nomads.
+Their headquarters was a prayer-meditation center that taught the ethics of hard work and sharing among and between the farmers and nomads.

-Arab tribes in the Gurara and the Sahara such as the Khenafsa became faithful to the Awlad Sidi Shaykh, the mrabtin of the Saharan Atlas.
+Arab tribes in the Gurara and the Sahara such as the Khenafsa became faithful to the Awlad Sidi Shaykh, the mrabtin of the Saharan Atlas Mountains.

 As the population pressure slackened in the following centuries the Awlad Sidi Shaykh gradually took control of the prayer-meditation center and grew into a mid-sized tribe.
 The religious ideals of cooperation were replaced by a system where the Awlad Sidi Shaykh used alms to maintain their dominance.

 They became the dominant tribal and religious federation in the Aïn Madhi region of the central northern Algerian desert.

 They owned houses and storage places in the Gourara and Tuat region, and controlled zawaya religious strongholds throughout the greater Tuat.

 The zawaya owned large gardens worked by slaves and served as markets and travel lodges.

 They sent their earnings to the mother zawiya in El Abiodh Sidi Cheikh in the northwest of Algeria.

 Descendants of the Awlad Sidi Shaykh lived in the zawaya, where they were known as Zuwa or Ahl 'Azzi.

 They also owned land in the Hoggar Mountains, where they were religious scholars, teachers and traders.

 In the Hoggar Mountains they established agricultural settlements using slave labour, and these sometimes became staging posts on trade routes.

 There were trading communities of the Awlad Sidi Shaykh far to the south in Timbuktu, Kidal and Agadez, and to the east in Ghadames and Ghat.

 The confederation often came under the influence of the Sultan of Morocco.

+Territory

+The Awlad Sidi Shaykh have been nomadic Bedouins inhabiting the Ksour Range since the 17th century.
+By the late 1950s, the Awlad Sidi Shaykh nomadized between the Saharan Atlas and the pastures of the Wadi Seggueur and Wadi Gharbi, and the Ksour Range.